defold/defold.github.io/_posts/2020-12-25-engine-overview-pt1.md

 ### Input

-Our input is split into two libraries: Hid and Input.
+Our input is split into two libraries: HID and Input.
 HID is the hardware abstraction, and Input is the high level processing.

 ### Physics